KaOSx/kaosx.github.io/_news/2017/kaos09.md

             caption="Kate with new preview option"
             url="/img/2017/kate.png" %}

-The biggest change to announce is that the kernel has moved to the hardened patch set, which provides an improved implementation of Address Space Layout Randomization for userspace processes.
+The biggest change to announce is that the kernel has moved to the [hardened patch set](https://github.com/copperhead/linux-hardened/){:target="_blank"}, which provides an improved implementation of Address Space Layout Randomization for userspace processes.
 Linux-hardened started after grsecurity was no longer available as an open source option and is a supplement to upstream kernel hardening work by the Kernel Self Protection Project.
-See the Linux ASLR comparison for more information.
+See the [Linux ASLR comparison](https://gist.github.com/thestinger/b43b460cfccfade51b5a2220a0550c35){:target="_blank"} for more information.

 As always with this rolling distribution, you will find the very latest packages for the Plasma Desktop, this includes Frameworks 5.37.0, Plasma 5.10.5, [KDE Applications 17.08.0](https://www.kde.org/announcements/announce-applications-17.08.0.php){:target="_blank"} & **not yet released ports of KDE Applications**.
 All built on **Qt 5.9.1**.
 New is the addition of preview plugins to Kate/Kwrite (also usable in KDevelop), which when enabled turns Kate into full fledged Markdown editor.

 As requested by KaOS users, the next ISO will also have a custom look for the bash prompt.
 This can be added to current installs too by installing powerline.
 The Midna Splashscreen was rewritten.
-It now uses a few QML effects instead of just one.
+It now uses several QML effects instead of just one.

 {% include image.html
             img="img/2017/nomad.png"